 In short, security clearance is a tiered system used in jobs that involve classified information or matters of national security.
 This often applies to military and government positions but can also cover civilian contractors and jobs in the private sector.

-How to list security clearance on your resume (including examples)
+Where to put security clearance on your resume (+ examples)

 There are a few different ways you can choose to list security clearance on your resume: